 A major benefit of the seamless cloning method is that it has fewer specific design requirements than other forms of cloning.
 For example, there is no need to look for endogenous recognition sites for restriction enzymes, or to insert such sites that could subsequently affect the usefulness of the final DNA construct.
 Therefore, the basic principles of design for this method are simple:

 - For the seamless cloning to work the ends of the vector and the insert(s) must complement one another.
 In general, 30 bases of complementarity are optimal at each end.
 Ideally the ends should be free from secondary structure.
 If using a commercial kit, make sure to follow the manufacturer's instructions for the optimal length of homology arms.

 - If you are planning to assemble DNA that has been produced from PCR, primers can be designed so that each primer has 15 bases of overlap into what will be the adjacent fragment to create the 30 bases of overlap.

 - Since hybridization of long 3’ overhangs is similar to hybridization of PCR primers, avoid designing 3’ overlaps in regions with repeated DNA motifs or repeated bases that can hybridize though improperly aligned.

 - If the final construct is to be linear rather than a fragment subcloned into a plasmid vector, the ends of the DNA will be retracted at each 5’ end.
-If desired, these ends can be filled in a separate reaction using a short complementary oligonucleotide primer, complementary to the 3’end.
-This is not necessary for circular constructs, as all gaps are filled and the ends ligated during the isothermal reaction.
+If desired, these ends can be filled in a separate reaction using a short complementary oligonucleotide primer, complementary to the 3’ end.
+This is not necessary for circular constructs, as all gaps are filled, and the ends ligated during the seamless cloning reaction.